-- 1. The rider that has broken the highest number of class records during Top - 2.
-The rider with the higher number of first places; - 3.
-The rider with the higher number of second places.

-This will continue to tenth place:
+- 2. The rider with the higher number of first places; - 3.
+3. The rider with the higher number of second places. - This will continue to tenth place:

 10. The rider who has broken a record by the highest percentage.

 Road Legal Championship